Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Introduction

 The theoretical richness of $c$-differential uniformity has attracted significant research attention, as evidenced by extensive subsequent work \cite{AKMRS23, BC20, BR22, EST20, HRS20, RS20, PS25, RP22, PS20, SRT20, SG21, SRT22, XD21, WLZ20, ZH20}.
 Researchers have investigated $c$-differential properties of various cryptographic functions, developed construction methods for functions with desired $c$-differential characteristics, and established connections to other cryptographic concepts such as boomerang uniformity and design theory.
 These theoretical advances have deepened our understanding of the mathematical foundations underlying differential cryptanalysis.

-However, despite its theoretical promise, a fundamental flaw has rendered $c$-differential analysis impractical for real-world block ciphers: the multiplication by $c\neq 1$ disrupts the key-addition structure essential for multi-round analysis.
+However, despite its theoretical promise, a fundamental obstacle has limited the application of $c$-differential analysis to real-world block ciphers: the multiplication by $c\neq 1$ disrupts the key-addition structure essential for multi-round analysis.
 Specifically, the key addition operation, which normally cancels out during difference computation, no longer behaves predictably when one path is multiplied by $c$.
-This structural incompatibility has relegated $c$-differential uniformity to primarily theoretical study, despite its mathematical elegance and potential cryptanalytic power.
+This structural incompatibility has relegated $c$-differential uniformity to primarily theoretical study.

-The practical significance of overcoming this limitation cannot be overstated.
-Block ciphers rely on the assumption that their output is indistinguishable from random under all feasible analytical approaches.
-If $c$-differential analysis could be made practical, it would represent a fundamentally new attack vector that existing cipher designs might not adequately resist.
-The potential for discovering previously unknown vulnerabilities in deployed cryptographic standards motivates the search for practical $c$-differential techniques.

-This work resolves the fundamental structural limitation by introducing \emph{truncated $c$-differential cryptanalysis}, a novel approach where multiplication by $c$ affects cipher inputs rather than outputs.
-By reformulating the $c$-differential as $(F(cx \oplus a), F(x))$, we preserve the structural properties essential for multi-round analysis while maintaining the theoretical advantages of $c$-differential techniques.
-This seemingly simple modification has profound implications: it enables the first practical application of $c$-differential analysis to modern block ciphers.
+This work addresses this structural limitation by introducing \emph{truncated $c$-differential cryptanalysis}, an approach where multiplication by $c$ affects cipher inputs rather than outputs.
+By reformulating the $c$-differential as $(F(cx \oplus a), F(x))$, we preserve the structural properties essential for multi-round analysis.
+This modification enables practical application of $c$-differential analysis to block ciphers.

-We establish comprehensive theoretical foundations for this approach, proving fundamental relationships between inner and outer $c$-differentials and demonstrating that essential structural properties are preserved.
-More importantly, we develop a complete cryptanalytic framework and demonstrate its effectiveness against Kuznyechik \cite{gost}, the Russian Federation's current encryption standard.
-Kuznyechik represents a particularly significant target as a modern, well-analyzed cipher designed to resist known cryptanalytic techniques, making it an ideal test case for evaluating new attack methodologies.
+We establish theoretical foundations for this approach, proving relationships between inner and outer $c$-differentials.
+We then develop a cryptanalytic technique and apply it to a variant of Kuznyechik \cite{gost}, the Russian Federation's current encryption standard.
+Kuznyechik is a modern cipher that has been analyzed in several works: AlTawy and Youssef~\cite{AY15} presented a meet-in-the-middle attack on 5-round Kuznyechik, Biryukov et al.~\cite{BKP16} gave multiset-algebraic attacks on reduced rounds, and Ishchukova et al.~\cite{Ish17} analyzed 3-round differential properties.
+Our analysis targets a 9-round variant without pre-whitening.

-Our analysis reveals statistically significant deviations from randomness across all tested round counts, including the full 9-round cipher, providing the first practical evidence that $c$-differential properties can be exploited for cryptanalysis of deployed standards.
-These results not only validate the practical utility of our approach but also raise important questions about the security margins of current cipher designs against this new class of attacks.